 If you have already issued an employee with notice of redundancy and you wish to revoke that notice and place the employee back on furlough, you can only do so with the employee’s specific agreement.
 The employee can insist on receiving their redundancy payment rather than being re-furloughed, if they are so inclined.
 However, their employment would terminate in these circumstances, when the notice period expires.
 If you do agree with the employee to revoke their notice, you would have to start the process of making them redundant afresh if that remained necessary at the end of furlough.
 Also, you would have to make your selections for redundancy afresh in that scenario – you could not simply say that because a particular employee was selected for redundancy the first time round, it would automatically be the same person selected for redundancy the second time round.

 The Job Retention Bonus was intended to be a one-off taxable payment of £1,000 which employers could claim for all employees who had been furloughed and remained continuously employed through to 31 January 2021, providing they met additional criteria regarding the pay received between the end of furlough and the end of January.

 With the extended furlough scheme in operation until the end of September 2021, the Job Retention Bonus is no longer available, although the Government has indicated that it may be reinstated following the end of the now extended furlough.

 To download full document Coronavirus (Furlough).

-The information was accurate as at 26 June 2020 when this resource was written by our team of employment solicitors.
+The information was accurate as at May 2021 when this resource was written by our team of employment solicitors.